act-rules/act-rules.github.io/_rules/target-size-equivalent-minimum-8lzn42.md

 name: Interactive component has equivalent control with minimum size
 rule_type: atomic
 description: |
-  This rule checks that elements that can receive pointer events have an equivalent control with a size of at least 24×24 pixels.
+  This rule checks that elements that can receive pointer events have an equivalent control which have a size of at least 24×24 pixels, are inline, are user agent controlled, or have essential size.
 accessibility_requirements:
   wcag21:2.5.5: # Target size (enhanced) (AAA)
     secondary: 'This success criterion is **related** to this rule.
 This is because the rule does not consider exceptions of the criterion; at the same time the success criterion has a larger size requirements.
 Some of the failed examples may satisfy this success criterion; some of the passed examples do not satisfy it.'